 Describe the potential you see

-Potential is a key criterion admissions officers will be looking for.
+The potential is a key criterion admissions officers will be looking for.
 Talk about how you see the student thriving in a university setting, and why you think they’re equipped for that environment and programme of study.

 Your integrity as a teacher means you will not be able to say that someone is an attentive and talented student if they are constantly cutting your class and being rude.